kekyo/scheme-cd-ripper/README.md

 - `-sf`, `--speed-fast`: Request maximum drive read speed when ripping starts.
 - `-dc`, `--discogs`: Discogs cover art preference: `no`, `always` (default), `fallback`.
 - `-na`, `--no-aa`: Disable cover art ANSI/ASCII art output.
+- `-l`, `--logs`: Print debug logs.
 - `-i`, `--input`: cdrip config file path (default search: `./cdrip.conf` --> `~/.cdrip.conf`)
 - `-u`, `--update <file|dir> [more ...]`: Update existing FLAC tags from CDDB using embedded tags (other options ignored)

 All command-line options (except `-u` and `-i`) can override the contents of the config file specified with `-i`.

 TIPS: If you want to import a large number of CDs continuously with MusicBrainz tagging, you can do so by specifying the `cdrip -a -r` option.
+Additionally, when ripping CDs from the same series, using the `-ft` option to narrow down the titles somewhat can reduce mistakes in selecting CDDB candidates.

 TIPS: Some hardware media players malfunction when the compression level is set to 6 or higher.
 Therefore, the default for Scheme CD ripper is set to 5.